Vercel Edge Middleware

-| Constraint | Limit | Operational Impact |
+| Constraint | Limit | Operational impact |

 |---|---|---|

-| Bundle Size | 1 MB | Heavy dependencies cause deployment rejection. |
+| Bundle size | ~1 MB (gzipped) | Heavy dependencies are rejected at build/deploy time. |

-| Memory | 10 MB | Large state objects cause isolate eviction. |
+| Memory | ~128 MB shared isolate budget | Large in-memory state risks eviction under pressure. |

 {